oisdk/site/drafts/solving-polynomials.markdown

 We'll start by attempting a similar approach to removing the exponent gaps.
 Straight away, though, we run into a problem: the poly type is *indexed* by the number of variables it contains.
-The direct way to encode this might look something like this:
+So the overall type will have to correspond to the gap size in some way.
+The direct way to encode that would be something like
+this:

 ```agda
 data Poly : ℕ → Set (a ⊔ ℓ) where
   _Π_ : (gap : ℕ) → ∀ {i} → FlatPoly i → Poly (suc (gap ℕ.+ i))
 ```

-Where `FlatPoly` is effectively the non-gappy type we had earlier.
+Where `FlatPoly` is effectively the gappy type we had earlier.
 If you actually tried to use this type, though, you'd run into issues:

 ```agda
 _⊞_ : ∀ {n} → Poly n → Poly n → Poly n